CapKenR/blog/i-am-kubeman/i-am-kubeman.md

 ## Kubernetes Configuration

 In order to use Kubeman, you must first connect to your Kubernetes cluster using kubectl in order to save the context to your local kube config.
 Kubeman uses your local kube config to determine which cluster(s) will be available to you.
 In my case, I have two Kubernetes clusters, one in AWS and the other in Azure.
 I used [Docker Enterprise](https://www.docker.com/products/docker-enterprise) to create both clusters.
-On each cluster I have two users; the default admin user with cluster administration privileges and another user, ken, with admin privileges on one namespace, kens-namespace.
+On each cluster I have two users; the default admin user with cluster administration privileges and another user, kenrider, with admin privileges on one namespace, default.

 Docker Enterprise includes a great feature called a client bundle which makes it easy to obtain and/or setup the environment variables, user and server certificates and configuration files.
 (For more details, see Brian Kaufman's blog post, [Get Familiar with Docker Enterprise Edition Client Bundles](https://www.docker.com/blog/get-familiar-docker-enterprise-edition-client-bundles/).)
 I've downloaded and executed the client bundle for each user on each cluster.
 If I look at my Kubernetes configuration, I see the following clusters, contexts, and users.